R. S. Reynolds Hitt: Early life

-Hitt attended Harvard College, where he received his A.B. degree in 1898, and Harvard Law School, from where he graduated in 1901.
+Hitt attended Yale University, where he received his A.B. degree in 1898, and Harvard Law School, from where he graduated in 1901.

 Career

 After his graduation from Harvard Law, he immediately joined the diplomatic service, serving successively as Third Secretary of the Embassy at Paris from 1901 to 1902, Second Secretary at Embassy at Berlin from 1902 to 1905, Secretary at the Embassy at Rome from 1905 to 1908, followed by Secretary at Embassy at Berlin from 1908 to 1910.

 On December 21, 1909, he was named by President William Howard Taft as the Envoy Extraordinary and Minister Plenipotentiary of the United States to Panama.
 He presented his credentials to President Carlos Antonio Mendoza on March 29, 1910, serving until he presented his recall on July 19, 1910.
 On June 24, 1910, he was appointed as Envoy Extraordinary and Minister Plenipotentiary of the United States to Venezuela.
 Although he took the oath of office, he did not proceed to his post (which was not filled until the appointment of John W. Garrett in March 1911), instead, President Taft appointed him as the Envoy Extraordinary and Minister Plenipotentiary of the United States to Guatemala on September 17, 1910.
 Hitt was commissioned during a recess of the Senate before being recommissioned on December 15, 1910, after confirmation.
 He had presented his credentials on October 14, 1910, and served until he left his post on March 3, 1913, following the inauguration of Woodrow Wilson after which Hitt retired from the diplomatic service.